3 observations after Harris' stellar night helps shorthanded Sixers top Raptors

 Harris posted a season-high 33 points, a season-best seven assists and eight rebounds.

 The Sixers improved to 20-8.
-They were down Nicolas Batum (right hamstring strain), De’Anthony Melton (left thigh contusion) and Patrick Beverley (right heel soreness).
+They were down Nicolas Batum (right hamstring strain), De’Anthony Melton (left thigh contusion), Patrick Beverley (right heel soreness) and Mo Bamba (illness).

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

-Joel Embiid had 31 points, 10 rebounds and nine assists.
+Joel Embiid had 31 points, 10 rebounds, nine assists and four blocks.
 He stretched his streak of consecutive 30-point games to 14.

 Tyrese Maxey recorded 33 points and 10 assists.

-Pascal Siakam posted 31 points and Jakob Poeltl tallied 19 for the Raptors, who fell to 11-17.
+Pascal Siakam scored 31 points and Jakob Poeltl tallied 19 for the Raptors, who fell to 11-17.

 The Sixers' next game is a Christmas matchup against the Heat on Monday night.
 Here are observations on their victory Friday over Toronto: